Loading...

 Ramon Rodriguez

-We salute a former Chapter 78 President (2003-2007), Ranger Hall of Fame inductee, one of the most decorated soldiers in the Vietnam War, receiving a total of 17 combat medals and awards to include three Silver Stars and five Purple Hearts, and a nominee for the Medal of Honor.
+We salute a former Chapter 78 President (2003-2007), Ranger Hall of Fame inductee, one of the most decorated soldiers in the Vietnam War, receiving a total of 17 combat medals and awards, including three Silver Stars and five Purple Hearts, and a nominee for the Medal of Honor.
 Ramon Rodriguez retired after 23 years of service as a Command Sergeant Major.

 Ramon Rodriguez was interviewed by Chapter member How Miller on February 17, 2024.